c9/docs.c9.io/src/faq/faq.md

 When I try to Use GitHub Access, a Message Says: "Another account is already linked to Github account 'username'" : You've created multiple accounts.
 See above to see how to solve this issue.

+How can I deploy Mercurial projects to Heroku?
+: You can use the command line to initialize git and use it to deploy your project to Heroku like this:

+	git init
+	git add .
+	git commit -m "message"
+	git remote add heroku git_heroku_address_of_repo
+	git push heroku master

+: `git_heroku_address_of_repo` is the git link, which you can find on the Heroku page.
+After enterting these, your project will be deployed to Heroku.